bobalicious/amoss/README.md

 ```

 This means that `canDeliver` and `scheduleDelivery` can be called in any order, and do not *have* to be called, but that *only* these two methods with these precise parameters can be called, and any other method called against the Test Double will result a test failure.

+## Specifying parameters in different ways

+### `setTo`

+In general, will check that the expected and passed values are the same instance, unless object specific behaviour has been defined.

+It is probably the most common method of checking values, particularly when you care that the Sobjects or Objects are the same instance and therefore may be mutated by the methods correctly - for example, when you are testing trigger handlers that aim to mutate the trigger context variables.

+In detail, it checks that the passed parameter:
+* If not an Sobject, equals the expected, as per the behaviour of '==', being:
+  * If the parameter is a primitive -  that the value is the same.
+  * If the parameter is an Object that does not implement `equals` - that the expected and passed objects are the same instance.
+  * If the parameter is an Object that does implement `equals` - that the return of `equals` is true.
+* If an Sobject, quals the expected, as per the behaviour of '===', being:
+  * That the expected and passed objects are the same instance.

+### `setToTheSameValueAs`

+Attempts to check that the expected and passed values evaluate to the same value, regardless of whether they are the same instance.

+Used when you don't have access to the instances that are likely to be passed, or if it is unimportant that the objects are new instances.
+For example, it may be used to check the values of parameters where the objects are constructed within the method under test.

+In detail, it checks that the expected and passed values equal each other when serialised as JSON strings.

+You should note that this may not be reliable in all situations, but should suffice for the majority of use cases.

+### `withFieldsSetLike` / `withFieldsSetTo`

+Used to check the field values of sObjects when only some of the fields are important.
+For example, you may check that certain fields are populated by the method under test before passing them into the method being doubled.
+This allows you to specify the fields that will be set without concerning your test with the other values, which will be incidental.

+* `withFieldsSetLike` - Receives an sObject
+* `withFieldsSetTo` - Receives a Map<String,Object>

+For each of the properties set on the 'expected' object, the passed sObject is checked.
+Only if all the specified properties match will the passed object 'pass'.

+The passed object may have more properties set, and they can have any value.

 ## Other Behaviours